 DONA International’s Vision is “A doula for every woman who wants one”.
 With this in mind, many doulas offer some way to cut costs.
 I offer gift certificates so friends and family can donate to help financially (consider asking for this for baby shower presents!!).
-I also offer a discounted price for families on WIC.
-I also offer a 10% discount when you buy both birth doula and postpartum doula services.
-I am of course happy to answer any questions you have about my current options at email@example.com or (423)384-6902.
+We do offer some packages of our services to save a little bit of money when bundling services.
+I am of course happy to answer any questions you have about my current options email us or give us a call at (865)315-8548.

 Bottom Line: With all this information in mind, I urge you to consider carefully the benefits and options to offset the cost before you write off having a doula off as a luxury you can’t afford!

 Heather Huddleston is a young woman who has struggled with severe endometriosis since puberty.
 At the age of 19, she had her first of many surgeries.
 It was so extreme that the surgeon told her she would never have children—he had removed 2/3 of one ovary and 7/8 of the other.
 Drugs and surgery were the solution offered her by traditional western medicine, and she took the solution seeing no other option.
 She managed to get through both undergraduate and her graduate studies by allowing the doctors to put her body into medically induced menopause to cope with the 10 level pain.
 She thought this was her only option—even doing as told, her quality of life was greatly diminished.